 Dr John Cater has been Vice-Chancellor at Edge Hill University since 1993 and is the longest serving head of any education institution in the country.
 He has transformed Edge Hill University from a college faced with closure to a thriving university campus acclaimed for high levels of student satisfaction and enhancement of social mobility.

 Through 20 plus years of exceptional leadership, it has become a diverse university teaching 16,000 students, financially the best-performing full university in the country, and undertaking world-leading research.

-You can read the oration for Dr John Cater CBE presented by Sir Jon Murphy here
+Read the oration for Dr John Cater CBE.

 Louise Ellman MP